-KEEP THIS PORTION FOR YOUR RECORDS

-THIS PROXY CARD IS VALID ONLY WHEN SIGNED AND DATED.

-NUSTA CODDODATION AVISTA CORPORATION The Board of Directors recommends that you vote FOR Proposals 1, 2 and 3.
-FU K Troposais 1, 2 and 3.
-For Against Abstain 1.
-Proposal to approve the Agreement and Plan of Merger (the "merger agreement"), dated July 19, 2017, by and among Hydro One Limited, Olympus Corp., Olympus Holding Corp. and the Company and the plan of merger set forth therein.
-2. Proposal to approve a nonbinding, advisory proposal to approve the compensation that may be paid or may become payable to the Company's named executive officers in connection with, or following, the consummation of the merger.
-3. 3.
-Proposal to approve the adjournment of the special meeting, if necessary or appropriate, to solicit additional proxies if there are insufficient votes at the time of the special meeting to approve the merger agreement and the plan of merger set forth therein.
-For address changes and/or comments, please check this box and write them on the \Box back where indicated. ase indicate if you plan to attend this meeting. \Box Yes No Please sign name(s) exactly as shown below.
-When signing as executor, administrator, trustee or guardian, give full title as such; when shares have been issued in names of two or more persons, all should sign.
-Sig nature [PLEASE SIGN WITHIN BOX] Date Signature (Joint Owners) Date
+E33492-S63275 KEEP THIS POR TION I FOR YOU R RECORDS THIS PROXY CARD IS VALID ONLY WHEN SIGNED AND DATED.
+DETACH AND RET URN THIS PORTION ONLY AVIS THIS PROXY CARD IS VALID ONLY WHEN SIGNED AND DATED.
+DETACH AND RETURN THIS PORTION ONLY A CORPORATION ard of Directors recommends you vote roposals 1, 2 and 3.
+For Against Abstain Proposal to approve the Agreement and Plan of Merger (the "merger agreement"), dated July 19, 2017, by and among Hydro One Limited, Olympus Corp., Olympus Holding Corp. and the Company and the plan of merger set forth therein.
+For Against Abstain Proposal to approve a nonbinding, advisory proposal to approve the compensation that may be paid or may become payable to the Company's named executive officers in connection with, or following, the consummation of the merger.
+Image: Consummation of the merger.
+Proposal to approve the adjournment of the special meeting, if necessary or appropriate, to solicit additional proxies if there are insufficient votes at the time of the special meeting to approve the merger agreement and Image is some payable to the Company's named executive officers in connection with, or following, the Image is some the plan of merger set forth therein.
+Image: Consummation of the merger.
+Proposal to approve the adjournment of the special meeting or any adjournment thereof.
+Image: Consummation of the merger.
+Image: Consummation of the merger.
+Such other business as may properly come before the meeting or any adjournment thereof.
+Image: Consummation of the meeting.
+Image: Consummation or Consummation or Consummation.
+Image: Such other business as may properly come before the meeting or any adjournment thereof.
+Image: Consummatin the time of the specid meeting is a storney, executor, administ Board of Directors recommends you vote Proposals 1, 2 and 3.
+1. among Hydro One Limited, Olympus Corp., Olympus Holding Corp. and the Company and the plan of merger 0 2. become payable to the Company's named executive officers in connection with, or following, the 3. proxies if there are insufficient votes at the time of the special meeting to approve the merger agreement and NOT E: Such other business as may properly come before the meeting or any adjournment thereof. ddress changes and/or comments, please check this box \Box vrite them on the back where indicated.
+Pleas e indicate if you plan to attend this meeting. \Box Yes No fiduci e sign exactly as your name(s) appear(s) hereon.
+When signing as attorney, executor, administrator, or other iary, please give full title as such.
+Joint owners should each sign personally.
+All holders must sign.
+If a corporation rtnership, please sign in full corporate or partnership name by authorized officer.
+1 ature [PLEASE SIGN WITHIN BOX] Date Signature (Joint Owners) Date